Lake Okeechobee Water Levels 2022

 The lake provides flood protection with the Herbert Hoover Dike (HHD), a 143-mile earthen dam surrounding the lake.
 The dike reduces impacts from flooding caused by high lake levels for most areas of South Florida.

 Okeechobee Health and Estuaries

-In recent decades, the lake’s health was threatened by excessive nutrients from agricultural and urban activities in the lake’s watershed, by harmful high and low water levels, and with the spread of exotic vegetation.
-When levels have gotten high especially after past hurricanes, it was lowered via coastal estuaries.
-The lake’s discharges are very damaging to the estuaries.
+In recent decades, the lake’s health is continually threatened by excessive nutrients from agricultural and urban activities.
+Meanwhile, the lake’s watershed continues to be harmed by high and low water levels and the spread of exotic vegetation.
+When water levels have gotten high, especially after past hurricanes, it’s lowered via coastal estuaries.
+As a result, the lake’s discharges damage the estuaries.

-Today, Lake O is used to store water from a 4,000-square-mile basin north of the lake.
-Historically, there were much more natural storage areas in central and south Florida.
-Today, most of these wetlands have been developed, leaving fewer places to store rain.
-Because of this, it is stored in Okeechobee.
-The Hoover Dike allows for additional water storage.
+Today, Lake O stores water from a 4,000-square-mile basin north of the lake.
+Historically, there were more natural storage areas in central and south Florida.
+However, most of these wetlands leave fewer places to store rain.
+Because of this, Okeechobee is used as a storage tank for South Florida.
+In addition, the Hoover Dike allows for additional water storage.
 But, this extra water is harmful to the lake’s ecology.